marckassay/PSTrueCrypt/README.md

 ### Features:
 * No configuration files are needed.
 Registry is used to store non-sensitive data for the container.
+* Option to update container's last write time for cloud storage services can sync it
+* Uses SecureString and binary string (BSTR) to handle password securely
 * Supports the use of keyfiles
-* Uses SecureString and binary string (BSTR) to handle password securely

 ### Limitations:
 * No support for disk/partition or system encryption